-PASSED AND ADOPTED this 6st day of January, 2020.
+PASSED AND ADOPTED this 3rd day of June 2024.

+Maliaga Hawan dan Chair

-David Haubert, Chair
+Melissa Hernandez, Chair

 ATTEST:

-Michael Tree, Executive Director
+Christy Wegener, Executive Director

 Approved as to form:

 Michael Conneran, Legal Counsel

 HUMAN RESOURCES POLICY

 1. GENERAL PROVISIONS

 1.1 PURPOSE

 The objective of these policies is to facilitate efficient service to the public and to provide a human resources management system within the Livermore Amador Valley Transit Authority (LAVTA) that deals with all employees in an equitable and uniform manner.